What Is the Average Kitchen Size? (Updated for 2025)

 The Size of Your Kitchen Is Relative

-You can expect the average kitchen size to increase the larger your home is.
+The average kitchen size increases with the size of your home.
 As such, the standard measurements are strictly relative.
 There are always methods to make a smaller kitchen feel slightly bigger with lighter finishes.

 Did you enjoy this post?
 Join the Renovated community!